MohamedTaherMaalej/MohamedTaherMaalej/README.md

 🚀 Passionate about Technology, Sports, and Adventure
 --->

 🌍 Welcome to my GitHub!
-I'm a dedicated ICT engineer and multidisciplinary engineering student with a strong passion for technology and a love for pushing boundaries in both the digital and physical realms.
+I'm a dedicated ICT and Cybersecurity engineering student with a strong passion for technology and a love for pushing boundaries in both the digital and physical realms.
 Here, you'll find a collection of my coding adventures, innovative projects, and a glimpse into my journey through the world of engineering.

 🏃‍♂️ Outside the world of coding, I'm a sports enthusiast who thrives on challenges and risk-taking.
 Whether I'm on the track, the mountains, or deep in the code, I always bring my passion for pushing limits and finding innovative solutions.